harry-odinson-369/merlmovie-sdk/README.md

 <img src="https://raw.githubusercontent.com/harry-odinson-369/merlmovie-sdk/refs/heads/main/merlmovie.png" alt="Stremio" width="300" />

-The **MerlMovie SDK** was developed by Harry Odinson to greatly simplify Node.js plugin requests for the streaming feature.
+The **MerlMovie SDK** is a powerful software package developed by Harry Odinson to greatly simplify Node.js (TypeScript) plugin requests for the streaming feature.

 **Note: This package only works for WebSocket connections!
 If you want to handle HTTP requests, just use the [express](https://www.npmjs.com/package/express)/etc package and follow the [documentation](https://merlmovie.org/docs/plugin) here.**